-Smokey Gruyere cheese and a sweet Sun-Dried Tomato Chutney dress up crunchy chicken in this new quesadilla.
+Smokey Gruyere cheese and a sweet Sun-Dried Tomato Chutney dress up crunchy chicken in this new Chicken Tender Quesadilla.
 This simple recipe comes together lickity-split for a tasty lunch or quick weeknight dinner.

 Cooking spray (random, yes. but hang in there).
 One of the best inventions like everrr is cooking spray, don’t you think?
 Because we can use cooking spray to make all kinds of “grilled” stuff.
 Rarely does a day go by that I do not use olive oil cooking spray to make something like a grilled ham and cheese sandwich.
 Lately, I’ve been on a kick of making grilled cheese sandwiches in Pita bread with cheddar, deli chicken, and turkey bacon.
 And quesadillas.
 Constantly.
 Flour tortilla, corn tortilla, doesn’t matter, they both totally work.
 No oil or butter needed.
 Just a little spritz does the trick and keeps these yummies light.